Another Alwisia – A. repens

 The tips of the sporothecae of Alwisia repens break into circular iridescent fragments.

-In 2022 I sent spores for sequencing to Professor Dmitro Leontyev and they compared favourably with Alwisia repens, thus confirming the identify of my collections.
+In 2022 I sent spores for sequencing to Professor Dmytro Leontyev and they compared favourably with Alwisia repens, thus confirming the identify of my collections.

 My collection does not conform to the description of the holotype, which demonstrates the desirability of having numerous collections when describing new species.
 For instance the stalks in my collections were not ‘horizontally directed, often adhering to the substrate’, the feature which was used to name the taxa; repens (lat.) prostrate, creeping, referring to the appearance of the stalks.